sshtools/two-slices/README.md

 # two-slices
 Simple library for desktop notifications from Java on Windows, Mac OS X and Linux.

- * One-line of code to show a notification for most cases
+ * One-line of code to show a notification for most cases.
- * Tries to find the best implementation available to give the best looking and most integrated experience.
+ * Tries to find the best implementation available to give the best looking and most integrated experience..
  * No hard dependencies, although can be augmented with SWT to provide further options.
  * Supports NONE, INFO, ERROR and WARNING notifications types, each with it's own icon.
- * Supports custom icons
+ * Depending on provider, can supports custom icons, images and actions.
  * Can integrate with your existing system tray icon if required (SWT and Swing/AWT)
+ * Cross platform and custom JavaFX and SWT popup notifications included.

 ## All Platforms

 All platforms support Growls GNTP protocol.
 If you have have Growl for Mac OS X, Linux or Windows installed, running on listening on the default port, it will be used in preference to all platform specific notification systems.

+All platforms can use one of the Java GUI toolkit specific implementations, such as JavaFX or SWT.
+If these toolkit libraries are available, those will be chosen if the experience is superior to the native implementation.

 Additionally on all platforms, if no notifier implementation can be found, the last resort fallback will be to display the messages on *System.out*.

+In all cases, you can override the chosen provider using `ToasterSettings.setPreferredToasterClassName`, see below.

 ## Windows